Questions like, “Is cuddling or spooning before marriage a sin?

-Questions like, “are cuddles allowed?
-Can I cuddle my boyfriend/girlfriend?
-Is cuddling or spooning really a sin?” are part of the most asked questions among young Christians in dating relationships.
+Can Christian couples cuddle” are part of the most asked questions among young Christians in dating relationships.

-It is understandable because we are humans, and we crave intimacy – emotional, physical, and s*xual intimacy.
+It is understandable because we are humans, and we crave intimacy.

-One thing we all know that the Bible is big on is s*xual purity – enjoying and fulfilling the purpose of s*x in the right confine which is marriage.
+One thing we all know that the Bible is big on is purity – enjoying and fulfilling the purpose of intimacy in the right confine which is marriage.

-If it is out of that confine, it is either fornication or adultery which is against the will of God.
+If it is out of the confines of marriage, it is against the will of God.

-For this specific blog post, we are focusing on, “is cuddling a sin?
-Can we cuddle?”
+For this specific blog post, we are focusing on, “Is cuddling before marriage a sin?
+Can we cuddle as a Christian couple?”

 It might be pretty hard to give a universal law, rule, or answer, as to whether cuddling is a sin or not.